Uterine fibroids and hysterectomy

 Hysteroscopy can be performed in a doctor's office or in a hospital setting.
 The procedure uses a long flexible tube called a hysteroscope, which is inserted into the vagina and through the cervix to reach the uterus.
 A fiber-optic light source and a tiny camera in the tube allow the doctor to view the cavity.
 The uterus is filled with saline or carbon dioxide to inflate the cavity and provide better viewing.
 This can cause cramping.

-Hysteroscopy is non-invasive and does not require incisions.
+Hysteroscopy is minimally invasive and does not require incisions.
 Local, regional, or general anesthesia is typically given.

 In some cases, laparoscopic surgery may be performed as a diagnostic procedure.
-Laparoscopy involves inserting a fiber-optic scope into a small incision made near the navel.
-Whereas hysteroscopy allows the doctor to view inside the uterus, laparoscopy provides a view of the outside of the uterus, including the ovaries, fallopian tubes, and general pelvic area.
+Laparoscopy involves inserting a fiber-optic scope into a small incision made near the navel, into the abdomen.
+Whereas hysteroscopy allows the doctor to view inside the uterus, laparoscopy provides a view of the outside of the uterus, including the ovaries, fallopian tubes, and general pelvic area and the rest of the abdomen.

 In certain cases, the doctor may perform an endometrial biopsy to determine if there are abnormal cells in the lining of the uterus that suggest cancer.
 Endometrial biopsy can be performed in a doctor's office, with or without anesthesia.
 Dilation & curettage (D&C) is a more invasive procedure that involves scraping the inside lining of the uterus.
-It can be used to take tissue samples and also as a procedure to help temporarily reduce heavy menstrual bleeding.
+It can be used to take tissue samples and can help temporarily reduce heavy menstrual bleeding.
+This may frequently be combined with hysteroscopy.

 The doctor may also order a complete blood count (CBC) to check for signs of anemia.